uab-cgds-worthey/learnings_journal/vscode_remote_tunnel/README.md

 ## How to get started with VScode remote tunneling in Cheaha

 > [!IMPORTANT]
-> Linux OS used in Cheaha [no longer supported by
+> Linux OS used in Cheaha is [no longer supported by
 > VSCode](https://code.visualstudio.com/docs/remote/faq#_can-i-run-vs-code-server-on-older-linux-distributions).
 As a
 > result, we are currently limited to using VSCode version 1.98.2 until the OS is upgraded.
 >